salt

 Health Benefits

-· Clears mucous plugs and sticky phlegm in the lungs, particularly in asthma and cystic fibrosis
+• It clears mucous plugs and sticky phlegm in the lungs, particularly in asthma and cystic fibrosis, and clears up congestion of the sinuses.

-· Helps the kidney to pass excess acidity into the urine
+• Salt enables the kidney to pass on excess acidity into the urine.

-· Salt is also great for when you have a toothache, out some salt in a glass with warm water and then gargle, it can help keep a tooth decay clean until you can get to a dentist.
+• Salt can also help when you have a toothache.
+Take some salt in a glass with warm water and then gargle.
+It can help keep the decayed tooth clean until you get to a dentist.

 Related Links